amazloom1/MIST4610-Project2-Group-5/README.md

 - Helps managers make informed decisions about budgeting, wage adjustments, and staffing levels.
 - Supports financial planning by identifying areas that may impact store profitability.

-### 2. Identify employees who supervise more than 3 employees across multiple departments
+### 2. Identify employees who supervise more than the average amount of employees per department
 ```sql
 SELECT
     Employees.employeeid AS manager_id,